Nizam fund dispute: UK court rules in favour of India over Pakistan

 Pakistan Foreign Office alleged that the ruling had failed to take into account the historical context of the transfer when “India illegally annexed Hyderabad…”

-The court rejected Pakistan’s claims of illegality as it concluded that India’s submission was well-founded, and that even if there were illegality of the nature alleged by Pakistan in the annexation of Hyderabad, any such alleged illegality would in any case be irrelevant to the claim.
+The court rejected Pakistan’s claims of illegality as it concluded that India’s submission was well-founded, and that even if there were illegality of the nature alleged by Pakistan in the annexation of Hyderabad, it would be irrelevant to the claim.

 -with PTI inputs